-- AISIN Group Human Rights Policy - AISIN Group Statement on Modern Slavery Act
+AISIN Group Human Rights Policy

 The AISIN Group promotes initiatives to establish a human rights due diligence process that includes the supply chain.
 To that end, it is important to first clarify the human rights risks and the status of countermeasures taken.
 While maintaining a 100% implementation rate for our human rights risk identification survey, we will advance toward our target and details of the survey through a cycle of due diligence on human rights, including internal and external education as well as dialogue and negotiations with stakeholders.